TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 The output from the preparation phase is a set of clusters at different LOD levels.
 At runtime Nanite needs to select which LOD level to use for each part of each mesh.
 Nanite uses an error function which calculates how many pixels of error would result if a cluster is rendered.
 The error function is setup so that the error for any parent cluster (lower LOD) is higher than any of its children.
 This property ensures that LOD selection can be determined locally and independently (and in parallel if desired) for each cluster.
 A cluster should be rendered if its parent's error is larger than a pixel and its own error is smaller than a pixel.

 For efficiency there is a combined implementation for the cluster Cull and Simplify stages.
 The cluster BVH is traversed and at each node the HZB is tested for visibility and the LOD error function evaluated to determine whether traversal needs to continue to a more detailed LOD.
-Identifiers for the selected LODs are also written into an output buffer which is used by the Load stage for the next frame.
+Identifiers for the selected LODs are also written into an output buffer which is used by the Load-Flatten stages to update the resident set for the next frame.

 Recursively traversing a tree structure using the highly parallel set of execution units provided by the GPU is an interesting problem.
 Nanite's solution is to implement its own job scheduling system.
 It manages a GPU buffer as a queue, seeded with the root cluster for each instance.
 Each execution unit repeatedly reads a node from the queue, performs an occlusion and LOD selection test and then either culls the node, adds the children back into the queue or adds the clusters to a buffer of clusters to be rendered.